MadsAlbertsen/multi-metagenome/docs/step9.md

 {% endhighlight %}

 There are a few duplicated "single copy genes", however in this case it is not due to mulitple species in the bin, but real duplicates in the genome.
-This can be seen by looking at which genes they are duplicated.
-In this case it is `PF01795` which is often found in multiple copies, specially in large genomes.
+This can be seen by looking at which genes are duplicated.
+In this case it is `PF01795` which is often found in multiple copies, especially in large genomes.

 {% highlight r %}
 g1.d.C <- g1.e.C[which(duplicated(g1.e.C$hmm.id) | duplicated(g1.e.C$hmm.id, fromLast = TRUE)), ]